TABLE OF CONTENTS

 Program/Course Transfer

-Students may transfer from one section of a program or course to another, or transfer from one MTECH Campus to another, while maintaining their enrollment.
+Students may transfer internally between programs if they meet the entrance requirements of the new program.
+They may also transfer from one section of a course to another, or from one MTECH campus to another, while maintaining their enrollment.
 This is on a space available basis and must be approved by the involved instructors and the Program Director.
-The student’s progress and attendance must be above the program’s minimum requirements to transfer.
-Transfer paperwork is available at Student Services, and there is a fee.
+The student’s progress and attendance must be above the program’s minimum requirements to transfer, and the student must be in good standing.
+There is a fee for transfer, and the paperwork is available at Student Services.

 Course Work for Veterans